Professional wrestling holds: Butterfly

 Also referred to as a reverse nelson and double underhook.
 The wrestler and the opponent begin facing one another, with the opponent bent over.
 The wrestler approaches the opponent and reaches under the opponent's shoulders, then threads their arms up and around the opponent's torso, with their hands meeting in the middle of the opponent's back or neck (essentially an inverted full nelson hold), and tucking the opponents head in their armpit.
 The hold itself can be and sometimes is used as a submission move, but it is more commonly used as a transition hold to set up another move such as a suplex, a DDT, a facebuster, or a powerbomb.
 One wrestler who does use the move as a submission is Matt Hardy; his Ice Pick maneuver sees him lock the double underhook on an opponent while simultaneously trapping the opponent in a bodyscissors lock.

 Single underhook

 Similar to a double underhook, but only one arm is underhooked and the head of the opponent is placed into a front facelock.
 It can be transitioned into a DDT, suplex, etc. Used by Yoshi-Hashi as Butterfly Lock.

+Corner-trap

+The wrestler takes hold of an opponent that's standing on either of the ropes in the corner and pulls them down into a bent over position to trap their head with the top turnbuckle.
+It is used by Will Ospreay as a way to set up his Cheeky Nandos Kick.